2020 Formula Renault Eurocup

 The 2020 Formula Renault Eurocup was a multi-event motor racing championship for open-wheel, formula racing cars held across Europe.
-The championship featured drivers competing in 1.8 litre Formula Renault single-seat race cars that conform to the technical regulations of the championship.
+The championship featured drivers competing in 1.8 litre Formula Renault single-seat race cars that conform to the technical regulations of Formula Regional.
 The 2020 season was the 30th and final season Eurocup Formula Renault organised by Renault Sport, as it merged with the Formula Regional European Championship for the 2021 season.
 The series visited nine circuits around Europe.
 The championship was won by Victor Martins, with ART Grand Prix taking the teams' title.

 Teams and drivers

 In September 2019, ART Grand Prix announced its intention to compete in the championship for the first time since 2003.
 Their bid was successful, with the team joining eight other teams from 2019.
 On 3 July 2020 it was announced that Global Racing Service had withdrawn from the season due to the effects of the COVID-19 pandemic.